jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 - For CodeBuild Role, two additional policies need to be attached to it on top of of the policies that were attahed when it was created.

 1. AmazonEC2ContainerRegistryPowerUser
-2. Inline Policy that allows it to "PUT OBJECT" to S3 Bucket.
+2. An Inline Policy that allows it to "PUT OBJECT" to S3 Bucket.
 This is for uploading scan result to S3.
 (See JSON below)

 ```
 {